-In addition to the flotation requirements referred to in the "FISA Guidelines for the Safe Practice of Rowing", as per RCA Rules of Racing 3.8, coastal rowing boats should be constructed with three (3) watertight compartments.
+- a.
+In addition to the flotation requirements referred to in the "World Rowing Guidelines for the Safe Practice of Rowing", and RCA Rules of Racing 3.8, coastal rowing boats should be constructed with three (3) watertight compartments.
 These compartments may have watertight hatches or ports for access to these areas.
-Boats must be designed and constructed so that the hulls are self-bailing; self-bailing shall mean that water in the boat will automatically be removed through hull bailers by the forward movement of the boat, or by a cockpit floor properly pitched aft to an open transom.
+Boats must be designed and constructed so that the hulls are self-bailing; self-bailing shall mean that water in the boat will automatically be removed through hull bailers by the forward movement of the boat, or by a cockpit floor properly pitched aft to an open transom. - b.
+Traditional Coastal Rowing Boats of Different Design.
+The organizing committee of an RCA Coastal Rowing regatta may establish separate events for Coastal Rowing boats of different traditional designs or may allow such boats to compete in races together with boats of other designs, and at the discretion of the organizing committee may or may not categorize each design individually for the purpose of the competition.